 The M.S. degree in Biology is for those interested in developing an area of biological expertise through course work and an in-depth research experience that culminates in a thesis.
-Students may follow either of two emphases: ecology and environmental science, or genetics and molecular and medical biosciences.
-The concept areas for students specializing in ecology and environmental science include ecology and environmental science, structure and function, and evolution.
-The concept areas for students specializing in genetics and molecular and medical biosciences include cell and molecular biology, genetics, and evolution.
+Students may follow either of two emphases: ecology and evolutionary biology, or molecular, cellular, and developmental biology.
+The concept areas for students specializing in ecology and evolutionary biology include ecology and environmental science, structure and function, and evolution.
+The concept areas for students specializing in molecular, cellular, and developmental biology include cell and molecular biology, genetics, and evolution.
 Students in both emphases must demonstrate familiarity with the scientific literature, and expertise in experimental design, in collection and analysis data, and in interpretation of results in subject areas pertinent to the student's thesis research.
 The majority of course work is in Biology, although graduate courses in allied areas (e.g., Biomedical Studies, Health Sciences, Environmental Studies) may be taken with approval of the student's committee and graduate program director.

 The M.S. degree in Environmental Biology is for those interested in applied environmental biology.
 Course work and research emphasize the solution of current environmental problems.
-Degree requirements include at least eighteen semester hours of approved Biology courses, of which twelve semester hours must be at the 5000 level, and six semester hours from approved graduate courses in the Department of Environmental Studies.
+Degree requirements include at least eighteen semester hours of approved Biology courses, of which twelve semester hours must be at the 5000 level, and six semester hours from approved graduate courses in the Department of Environmental Sciences.
 The concept areas in this track include terrestrial and aquatic ecology, invasion and conservation ecology, environmental pollution, environmental management, and environmental ethics.
 Students also must demonstrate familiarity with the scientific literature, and expertise in experimental design collection and analysis of data, and in interpretation of results in subject areas pertinent to student's thesis research.